promptfoo/promptfoo/site/docs/providers/http.md

 # HTTP/HTTPS API

-Setting provider id to a URL sends an HTTP request to the endpoint.
-This is a general-purpose way to use any HTTP endpoint for inference.
+Setting the provider ID to a URL sends an HTTP request to the endpoint.
+This provides a general-purpose way to use any HTTP endpoint for inference.

-The provider config gives you a way to construct the HTTP request and extract the inference result from the response.
+The provider configuration allows you to construct the HTTP request and extract the inference result from the response.

 ```yaml
 providers: